 Side effects

-While second-generation antihistamines are less likely to cause side effects, some people may still experience mild side effects such as headache, dry mouth, dizziness, and gastrointestinal distress.
-First-generation antihistamines can cause more severe side effects such as drowsiness and impaired responsiveness, which should be particularly important when driving or operating machines.
+While second-generation antihistamines are less likely to cause side effects, some people may still experience mild side effects such as headaches, dry mouth, dizziness, and gastrointestinal upset.
+First-generation antihistamines can cause more severe side effects such as drowsiness and impaired reaction time, which is particularly important to consider when driving or operating machinery.

 Important to note

-- Antihistamines can interact with other medications, which is why it is important to consult a doctor or pharmacist before taking them with other medications.
+- Antihistamines can interact with other medications, so it is important to consult a doctor or pharmacist before taking them with other medications.

 - Pregnant or breastfeeding women should only take antihistamines after consulting a doctor.

-- Specific dosages and formulations are available for children and should be taken under the guidance of a doctor.
+- Specific dosages and formulations are available for children, and they should be taken under the guidance of a doctor.

 Antihistamines are an effective way to relieve allergy symptoms, but as with all medications, it is important to read the instructions on the package insert and seek medical advice if you have any concerns.